ramadis/unmiss/README.md

 ## Usage and Examples

-There are two ways to use `unmiss`: With ES6 class inheritance or the right way, using new shiny decorators.
+There are two ways to use **Unmiss**: With ES6 class inheritance or the right way, using new shiny decorators.
 Whichever way you prefer, add to your class a `methodMissing` method to generate an awesome safety net method.

 Using a modern javascript decorator (*recommended*):
 ```js